Agentic Search in the Wild: Intents and Trajectory Dynamics from 14M+ Real Search Requests

 Using the LLM-as-a-judge pipeline described in Section~\ref{sec:methodology}, we label each multi-turn session as either being Declarative (fact-seeking), Procedural (how-to or step-by-step tasks), or Reasoning (comparative, analytical or multi-hop questions).
 Declarative dominates (88.64\%), followed by Reasoning (7.41\%) and Procedural (3.96\%).
-Table~\ref{tab:rq2_desc_stats} summarizes the session-level behavior, reporting medians for time-based measures due to heavy tails and means for count and semantic measures.
+Table~\ref{tab:rq2_desc_stats} summarizes the session-level behavior, reporting medians for time-based measures due to heavy tails, and mean values for count and semantic measures.

-Beyond standard length and timing, we characterize sessions with two additional measures.
-Retrieval Depth summarizes per-step $K$ at the session level, and Initial-Final Gap measures semantic drift from first to last query $1-\cos(q_1,q_{|s|})$ using Qwen3-Embedding-0.6B~\cite{2025_qwen3embedding}.
-Formal definitions are in Appendix B.
+Beyond length and timing, we characterize sessions with two additional measures.
+Retrieval Depth summarizes per-step $K$ at the session level, and Initial-Final Gap measures semantic drift from first to last query using $1-\cos(q_1,q_{|s|})$ with Qwen3-Embedding-0.6B~\cite{2025_qwen3embedding}.
+Formal definitions are given in Appendix B.

 Declarative sessions use the shallowest retrieval yet incur the highest interaction costs.
-This suggests that limited evidence per step forces agents into more iterations to locate and verify information.
+This pattern is consistent with agents using more iterations when per-step retrieval is shallow, although the logs do not determine whether the extra steps improve verification.
 The pattern contrasts with human fact-finding, where users issue fewer and shorter queries~\cite{2014_Understanding_User_Behavior,2014_Lessons_from_the_journey,1999_Analysis_of_a_very_large_web_search}.
 Agents instead phrase queries as full constraint-bearing questions, consistent with iterative verification behavior~\cite{2025_Beneficial_Reasoning_Behaviors}.

 Procedural sessions show the opposite pattern.
-Deeper retrieval accompanies a more semantically stable progression, suggesting that broader evidence coverage reduces the need for iterative refinement.
-Queries within these sessions are longer than Declarative ones, consistent with prior studies of procedural search reporting similar characteristics~\cite{2014_Lessons_from_the_journey}.
+Deeper retrieval accompanies a more semantically stable progression, consistent with broader evidence coverage co-occurring with fewer refinement steps.
+Queries within these sessions are longer than Declarative ones, consistent with prior studies of procedural search that have reported similar characteristics~\cite{2014_Lessons_from_the_journey}.

 Finally, we observe that Reasoning sessions match Declarative in turn count but differ in how queries evolve.
 They show the largest semantic drift and longest queries, while retrieval depth is moderate.
 The distinguishing signal for Reasoning lies in within-session query reformulation rather than session duration or retrieval depth.